BoranCanOzel/VidExplore-Your-Dynamic-Video-Library/README.md

 3. **Start your local server:**
    - If you have a local server setup like XAMPP or WAMP, place the project in the `htdocs` or `www` directory.
    - Alternatively, use the provided `start.bat` file to launch a simple PHP server (Windows only).
+You can run it on your PC and access the videos on your phone as well.

 4. **Access VidExplore:**
    Open your browser and navigate to `http://localhost/path-to-your-project`.